 As well as managing and exhibiting its own world-famous collection of drawings and prints, Museum Boijmans Van Beuningen regularly shows exceptional collections of drawings.
-Starting on 5 September the museum will be presenting a selection of more than a hundred works by the artist Rinus van den Bosch (1938–1996).
+From 5 September the museum presented a selection of more than a hundred works by the artist Rinus van den Bosch (1938–1996).

 He left a varied oeuvre which includes both drawings and paintings.
 A large part of Rinus van den Bosch’s oeuvre remains in his studio to this day.
 This exhibition, based for the most part on a selection of drawings from the artist’s studio, highlights his great qualities.

 Dutch authors Tommy Wieringa, Willem Otterspeer and A.L.
-Snijders will officially open the exhibition in the Auditorium at 2 p.m. on Saturday 19 September.
+Snijders officially opened the exhibition in the Auditorium on Saturday 19 September.

 For more information about the artist: www.rinusvandenbosch.nl